 Inner Earth Even Layering Soap Tutorial

-This is one of the advanced design techniques in my e-book, Soapmaking Made Easy: A Comprehensive Guide to Making Cold Process Soap.
 This technique will give you beautiful even layers in your soap.
 I’ll be showing you three layers here, but you can of course do more!
 I’ve layered up to five colours using this technique.

 1. Follow cold process soapmaking instructions up to the point where your caustic solution and melted oils have been mixed together.